 The purpose of this document is to reuse good security principles, requirements and design patterns to save precious time and budgets.
 Since security by obscurity is in general not a good practice, we also provide a list of OSS security software products.

-Systems built with tough privacy rules will not always guarantee that information including valuable privacy content is secure.
-Since security never is nor can be perfect a very secure system will always contain risks concerning privacy.
+Systems built with tough privacy rules don’t always guarantee that information including valuable privacy content is secure.
+Since perfect security does not exist, even a highly secured system always contains risks concerning privacy.

 Who should use this reference architecture¶